Gunoo1/GastroPolypSegmentation/README.md

 # TO RUN

-download the notebook and upload to a kaggle notebook for easiest use.
+Download the notebook and upload to a kaggle notebook for easiest use.
+Utilize gpu T4 x2 and make sure internet is on.